OpenDataDSL/website/blog/2023-04-05-wealth/index.md

 The outcome of our analysis can be visualized in the ODSL Web-Portal or in Excel downloading the information easily with the ODSL Excel-Addin and by utilizing the Excel functionalities.

 #### Cumulative gain since 1927
-Checking the progress of the cumulative gain of the investment of 1 EUR for each of the 5 industry portfolios over the investment period starting 01-01-1927.
+Checking the progress of the cumulative gain of the investment of $1 for each of the 5 industry portfolios over the investment period starting 01-01-1927.

 <img className={styles.product_screenshot} src="/img/blog/wealth/odsl_5P_wTS.PNG" />